-John Bolton's written note on troops to Colombia raises eyebrows
+John Bolton's written note on 'troops to Colombia' raises eyebrows

 National Security Adviser John Bolton may have inadvertently revealed a potential next move by the Trump administration in the Venezuela crisis Monday when photographers captured a note on a legal pad that read: "5,000 troops to Colombia."